 About one-third of the food produced worldwide gets thrown away.
-Since its foundation in 1999, the Wiener Tafel has been providing social institutions such as women’s shelters, homeless care facilities and refugee homes with food and other goods that would otherwise have ended up in the waste.
-It is Austria’s oldest food bank and is made up of up to 300 volunteers and 20 permanent employees.
+Since its foundation in 1999, the Wiener Tafel has been providing social institutions such as women’s shelters, homeless care facilities and refugee homes with food and other goods that would otherwise have ended up in the waste bin.
+It is Austria’s oldest food bank and is run by up to 300 volunteers and 20 permanent employees.
 With various awareness-raising projects, the association is committed to the fight against poverty, hunger and food waste.

 The reality of food waste